compiling/ALttPEntranceRandomizer/README.md

+# Branch information

+This is an exploratory branch, to see how the concept of basic/advanced item placement would fit into Entrance Randomizer, and is not intended to be merged.

 # ALttPEntranceRandomizer

 This is a entrance randomizer for _The Legend of Zelda: A Link to the Past_ for the SNES.